Welcome to the Kingston Health Sciences Centre KGH Intensive Care Unit. We hope that your elective with us will be both fun and educational.

 We are glad that you have chosen to do a rotation in the Intensive Care Unit.
 Attached please find a summary of the educational goals and objectives of this rotation as we see them.
 We will be asking you to evaluate the experience which you have while in the ICU and we will be evaluating your performance.
 We hope that you will find this a stimulating and enjoyable rotation.

-Dr. Daniel W. Howes, Head, Department of Critical Care Medicine
+Dr. Suzanne Bridge, Head, Department of Critical Care Medicine